leodana2000/visualizing_small_AoT/README.md

-# Visualizing small Attention-only Transformers

 *Work done during an internship at MILES, Paris Dauphine University, under the supervision of Yann Chevaleyre and Muni Sreenivas Pydi.*

-This is a codebase to replicate the results of the blog-post: [blog-post].
+This is a codebase to replicate the results of the [blog-post](https://www.lesswrong.com/collaborateOnPost?postId=mu2iJxZWszkKSGgxf&key=ebde77264286ccaadec55ba649f7df).
 It allows us to visualize small attention-only Transformers with embedding dimension 3.
 * models.py contains the architecture of the Attention only Transformer,
 * train.py is used to train the Transformer normally or using head-boosting (training heads individually),
 * interp.py contains the main functions to visualize the Transformer,